groupdocs-signature/GroupDocs.Signature-Products/content/signature/net/digital/pptx.en.md

 platform_tag: "net"

 ############################# Head ############################
-head_title: "Protect PPTX by digital certificates via C#"
+head_title: "Adding digital electronic signatures to PPTX file with C#"
-head_description: "Leverage C# applications with GroupDocs.Signature to safeguard PPTX documents with digital certificates."
+head_description: "Put a digital signature on a PPTX file using C# with just a few lines of code.
+Use GroupDocs.Signature for .NET to sign numerous file formats."

 ############################# Header ############################
-title: "Secure PPTX with digital certificates"
+title: "Secure PPTX with digital signatures"
 description: "Protect the integrity of your business documents by sealing them with digital certificates using the robust features of GroupDocs.Signature for .NET.
 We offer versatile solutions to mark and secure your documents."
 subtitle: "GroupDocs.Signature for .NET"